This document covers commonly-asked questions about Cloud Interconnect features and architecture grouped into the following major sections:

 Some Partner Interconnect carriers are able to offer this as a managed service, based on a virtual router.
 If Google Cloud and the other cloud provider terminate interconnect services in different locations, then you must provide a circuit that connects the two locations.

 - For locations where Google offers Dedicated Interconnect service, see the Cloud Interconnect Colocation Facilities page.

 - For locations where Google offers Partner Interconnect service see the Cloud Interconnect Supported Service Providers page.

-How can I connect AWS and GCP without placing equipment in a colo facility near the Google edge?
+How can I connect AWS and Google Cloud without placing equipment in a colo facility near the Google edge?

-Megaport offers their own cloud router solution for GCP customers who don't want to place hardware near the Google edge.
-See the configuration instructions covering how to set up this product with GCP.
+Megaport offers their own cloud router solution for Google Cloud customers who don't want to place hardware near the Google edge.
+See the configuration instructions covering how to set up this product with Google Cloud.

 Interconnect attachments (VLANs)

 This section covers questions about interconnect attachments (VLANs).

 How can I choose the VLAN ID that is used for an Interconnect Attachment (VLAN)?

 For an interconnect attachment created with Partner Interconnect, the partner either chooses the VLAN ID during the attachment creation process or allows you to choose it.
 Check with your partner to see if they allow you to choose the VLAN ID for interconnect attachments.